Menu

 PE progression at Abbotswood

-If you would like to find out more information about PE at Abbotswood, please contact Mrs Mehta-Jolliffe or Mr House.
+If you would like to find out more information about PE at Abbotswood, please contact Mrs Mehta-Jolliffe.

 Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding, as well as our progression map of skills for each year group.